Anemone: Taxonomy

 Anemone was named by Carl Linnaeus in 1753 and is situated in the tribe Anemoneae, subfamily Ranunculoideae, and the family Ranunculaceae.
 As considered in the broader sense (sensu lato) the genus is sometimes considered to include a number of other genera, such as Anemonoides, Anemonastrum, Hepatica, Pulsatilla, Knowltonia, Barneoudia, and Oreithales.
 Several of these were included as separate genera within Anemoneae by Wang et al., a tribe with six genera in total.

 Early molecular analyses divided the genus into two subgenera (Anemonidium and Anemone), with seven sections, and 12 informal subsections.
 Ziman and colleagues (2008) treated the genus Anemone as 5 subgenera, 23 sections, 4 subsections, 23 series and about 118 species.
 A further reclassification by Hoot and colleagues (2012) estimated 200 species.

+Anemone alba, known as White Anemone: botanical print from the Curtis's Botanical Magazine, 1820.

 Hoot et al. found many of the previously defined subdivisions, based on morphological characteristics were polyphyletic or paraphyletic.
 In contrast two clearly defined monophyletic clades emerged corresponding to the above two subgenera.
 Anemonidium demonstrated four subclades, corresponding to sections.
 The larger subgenus Anemone showed a similar pattern.

 Hoot et al. proposed the following two subgenera and several sections be retained, with a number of subsections and series: